UKHomeOffice/playbook/index.md

 This information is publicly available but may link through to detailed information that can't be made public.

 ## Contribute to the playbook
-[Contact us](https://ukhomeoffice.github.io/playbook/contact/) to suggest updates and improvements, or to tell us how these principles work in practice.
-We will iterate the playbook based on feedback.
+[Contact us](https://ukhomeoffice.github.io/playbook/contact/) - we want to hear your suggestions for updates and improvements.
+Or, tell us how these principles work in practice.
+We'll update the playbook based on your feedback.